c4a-ri/dialbb/docs/document-en/source/05_framework.md

     "system_utterance": <system utterance string: string>,
     "user_id":<user id: string>,
     "final": <end-of-dialogue flag: bool>
-    "aux_data": <auxiliary data: object (types of values are arbitrary)>}
+    "aux_data": <auxiliary data: object (types of values are arbitrary)>
   }

   ```
-  - <session id> is the ID of the dialog session.
-Each POST to this URI returns a new session ID is generated.
+  - `<session id>` is the ID of the dialog session.
+A new session ID is generated when new session starts.
-  - <system utterance string> is the first utterance (prompt) of the system.
+  - `<system utterance string>` is the utterance of the system.
-  - <user id> is the ID of the user sent in the request.
+  - `<user id>` is the ID of the user sent in the request.
-  - <end-of-dialog flag> is a boolean value indicating whether the dialog has ended or not.
+  - `<end-of-dialog flag>` is a boolean value indicating whether the dialog has ended or not.
-    -<auxiliary data> is data that the application sends to the client.
+  - `<auxiliary data>` is data that the application sends to the client.
 It is used to send
     information such as server status.